annaduong1012/CodingMentor_ClassRegistration/README.md

 - In the Course Menu option, if keying anything other than a number, the program will break --> need to catch the error
 - Add function to delete course
 - Add an option for the user to choose to return to the main menu if required, currently, it's auto-loop.
-- How to unlock account once locked?
+- How to unlock an account once locked?